mhalushka/miRge3.0/Docs/usage.md

                                     value is given, only the 3' end is trimmed.
 If two comma-separated cutoffs are given, the 5' end is trimmed with the first cutoff, the 3' end with the second.
-  --quality-base N      Assume that quality values in FASTQ are encoded as ascii(quality
+  [REMOVE]--quality-base N      Assume that quality values in FASTQ are encoded as ascii(quality
                                     + N).
 This needs to be set to 64 for some old Illumina FASTQ files.
 Default: 33 --length LENGTH, -l LENGTH